 Calling all Tetris fans!
 It’s time to put your skills to the test.
 Not only will a proper container loading job make the best use of your space, but it’ll help keep your stuff from shifting during the duration of your move.

-- Do some prep work: It doesn’t matter how well you load if your things are packed poorly to begin with.
-Make sure you’re using the right boxes, packing by weight, and applying best practices.
+It doesn’t matter how well you load if your things are packed poorly to begin with.
+Make sure you’re using the right boxes and applying best practices.
+Place your heavier or more fragile items upright into smaller boxes, so they’re easier to lift.
+Then, reinforce those heavier boxes with extra tape.

-- Build a base: Load your heaviest items on the bottom of the container and the lighter ones on top.
+Load your heaviest items on the bottom of the container and the lighter ones on top.
 Distribute the weight evenly across your container.
-Don’t stack all of your heavy items in the back.
+Don’t stack all of your heavy items in the back of the moving container.

-- Secure your belongings: Use ratchet straps or ropes to keep things tied down and in place.
+Use ratchet straps or ropes to keep things tied down and in place inside the moving container.
 When you’re done, use a large sheet of cardboard, or tape four large, flattened boxes together to make a barrier between your things and the door.
 This keeps the door from jamming and objects from falling against the door during transit to your new home.

 Is PODS a good way to move across the country?